Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

-They need to reformat the data with years as the primary record key and months as the columns.
+**They need to reformat the data with years as the primary record key and months as the columns.
 The existing average high temperature value for each year-month combination needs to be in the month columns.
 How can the data engineer accomplish this?
-Select one response.
+Select one response.**

-The data engineer can rotate the data from wide to long format using the .pivot() function.
+&nbsp;&nbsp;&nbsp;&nbsp;The data engineer can rotate the data from wide to long format using the .pivot() function.
-The data engineer can rotate the data from long to wide format using the .transform()clause.
+&nbsp;&nbsp;&nbsp;&nbsp;The data engineer can rotate the data from long to wide format using the .transform()clause.
-The data engineer can rotate the data from wide to long format using the .transform() clause.
+&nbsp;&nbsp;&nbsp;&nbsp;The data engineer can rotate the data from wide to long format using the .transform() clause.
-The data engineer can rotate the data from long to wide format using the .pivot() function.
+&nbsp;&nbsp;&nbsp;&nbsp;The data engineer can rotate the data from long to wide format using the .pivot() function.
-The data engineer can rotate the data from long to wide format using the .groupBy()clause.
+&nbsp;&nbsp;&nbsp;&nbsp;The data engineer can rotate the data from long to wide format using the .groupBy()clause.

-Score: 10.00
-Single Choice
-14)
-A data engineer has a DataFrame events_df that has been registered against an external JSON file.
+**A data engineer has a DataFrame events_df that has been registered against an external JSON file.
 They need to access the field date within events_df.
-The events_df DataFrame has the following schema:
+The events_df DataFrame has the following schema:**